Frequently asked questions - dividing fence disputes

 No. If your neighbour wants a more expensive fence than one which would meet requirements to be a sufficient dividing fence, they are liable for the extra costs and maintenance.

-My neighbour is demolishing a fence without my permission.
+My neighbour is constructing/demolishing a fence without my permission.
 What can I do?

 Try talking to your neighbour – you may be able to resolve the issue.
-If you cannot reach an agreement, you can apply to QCAT for an order preventing the demolition of the fence.
-After you have applied to QCAT you will need to give a stamped copy of your QCAT application to your neighbour as soon as possible and at least one day before the application is heard by QCAT.
-QCAT will also send to you and your neighbour a notice with the details of the hearing.
+If you cannot reach an agreement, you can apply to QCAT for an order preventing the construction of the fence.
+After you have applied to QCAT you will need to give a copy of your QCAT application stamped with the QCAT seal to your neighbour as soon as possible and at least three days before QCAT hears the application.
+QCAT will also send you and your neighbour a notice with details of the hearing.

 What can I expect when I lodge a dividing fence dispute application with QCAT?

-If you are unable to reach and agreement with your neighbour regarding your dividing fence through a Notice to contribute, you may wish to make an application to QCAT.
+If you cannot reach an agreement with your neighbour regarding your dividing fence through a Notice to contribute, you may can apply to QCAT.
 After your application is processed, including advice to your neighbour about the application, a mediation session will be scheduled to help both parties come to an agreement.
 For more information see the QCAT fact sheet Mediation of minor civil disputes - fencing matters .